 Approximately 50 experiments will be funded in 3 distinct Calls for Experiments.
-The first call has been issued in October 2009.
-The second call will be published on March 16, 2010, with the last call being issued after information of the proposers about the results of the second call.
-All calls will be posted on the ECHORD web site.
-Each call will be open for approx. 2 months.
-Evaluation and selection of proposals will last approx. 2 months from the time of call closing.
+The first call has been issued in October, 2009, the second in March, 2010.
+All calls are posted on the ECHORD web site.
+Each call is open for approx. 6 weeks.
+Evaluation and selection of proposals last 2 months from the time of call closing.